Empower Yourself and Your Business with Food Safety

 It is important to

-- Follow the instructions as too little sanitiser will not reduce the level of harmful microorganisms to a safe level and too much will leave residues which may be harmful
+- Follow the instructions, as too little sanitiser will not reduce the level of harmful microorganisms to a safe level, and too much will leave residues that may be harmful

 - pay special attention to blenders, stab mixers, meat slicers and can openers – you may need to dismantle them to get access to properly clean and sanitise them